 Decided to replace your washing machine?

 - Energy Efficient: The cost of running the washing machine might be more important in the long run than the price of purchasing it.
 Keep in mind the energy consumption of the machine.
+New washing machines usually come with an energy efficiency rating.
+Click here to find out more about washing machine energy efficiency ratings.

 Decided to repair?
 Finding washing machine repair near me